-- 5.36 Retention of habitat along riparian corridors, and associated habitats such as floodplain grazing marsh, tree/scrub lines and wet woodland, has already been recommended on the basis of their potential value to host protected, rare and BAP species, and the importance of such water courses for the hydrological status of the wider area.
-It is also important to maintain lines of scattered trees and scrub around field margins and site boundaries as they provide a supporting green corridor role.
-In accordance with Policy CC8: Green Infrastructure and Policy C5: Managing the Urban-Rural Fringe of The South East Plan (2009) a key part of masterplanning will be to ensure that these links are retained and protected as part of development proposals. - 5.37 All construction works taking place in the vicinity of retained woodland, lines of scattered trees/scrub and individual mature trees should conform to British Standard 5837:2012 Trees in Relation to Design, Demolition and Construction to maintain the integrity of these habitats.
+- 5.32 Retention of habitat in the east section of the site has already been recommended on the basis of their supporting role to the SNCI and maintaining hydrology.
+It is also important to maintain the three lines of scattered trees and scrub orientated north to south between Hamble Recreation Ground and the SNCI as they provide important green corridors.
+In accordance with Policy CC8: Green Infrastructure and Policy C5: Managing the Urban-Rural Fringe of The South East Plan (2009) a key part of masterplanning will be to ensure that these links are retained and protected as part of development proposals. - 5.33 All construction works taking place in the vicinity of retained woodland, lines of scattered trees/scrub, mature trees and hedgerows should conform to British Standard 5837:2012 Trees in Relation to Design, Demolition and Construction to maintain the integrity of these habitats.